Claim Emergencies

 Follow Up on Your Claim

-Chadwicks will continually follow up on your claim on your behalf until finalised
+Chadwicks will continually follow up on your claim on your behalf until finalised.

-What to Do After a Motor Vehicle Accident
+What To Do After A Motor Vehicle Accident

 Ensure Safety

+If you or anyone else is injured, seek medical attention immediately.
 Move your vehicle to a safe location away from traffic if possible.

 Exchange Information

-Get contact and insurance details from all drivers involved
+Get contact and insurance details from all drivers involved.

 Document the Scene